1906shra/Instagram-clone/instagram-clone-main/README.md

 ## ℹ Infos

-Made by Leonardo Costa 🙂
+Made by Shraddha Tripathi 🙂

 Distributed under the MIT License.
 See ``LICENSE`` for more information.